RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

 Do I need to have a U.S. Social Security Number?

-Answer: If you have a U.S. Social Security Number (SSN), you must enter it on your license application.
+Answer: If you have a U.S. Social Security Number (SSN), you must enter it on your online license application.
 The license will not be issued until you provide the SSN.
-If you have never been issued a U.S. SSN, you must submit a Request for Exemption from Social Security Number Requirement form.
-If you later receive a U.S. SSN, you should report it to the Board office.
+However, if you have never been issued a U.S. SSN, you must attest online that you do not have one and agree if you later receive a U.S. SSN, you will report it to the Board office.